 Super Island God

-Whether or not you have a God complex already going on, Super Island God is an entertaining game that makes great use of the Oculus Touch controllers.
+Whether or not you have a God complex already going on, Super Island God (about $20) is an entertaining game that makes great use of the Oculus Touch controllers.
 Mold your island as you see fit using your virtual hands, and raise the tribe from humble beginnings to a bustling civilization.

 This is a great combination of real-time strategy, puzzle, and art games that can even take advantage of room-scale movement to get around your island.

-As far as using your desktop in VR, Bigscreen is one of the leading apps even though it's still in Early Access.
+As far as using your desktop in VR, Bigscreen Beta is one of the leading apps even though it's still in Early Access.

 Invite or join your friends in a bunch of different settings, play multiplayer games next to each other, watch 2D and 3D movies on theater-sized screens, and even have meetings with clear voice chat.
 If you're thinking about ditching your classic monitor for VR, try out this free VR app first.